Cyril212/Custom-Spotify-Client/README.md

 # Custom-Spotify-Client
-Custom realization of Spotify client using official API .
+Custom implementation of Spotify client using official API .